Regaining your independence after hospital

 Who is it for?

 Reablement is not appropriate for everyone.
-It will only be recommended where people can regain full or significant independence in the short term.
-Reablement can only be provided after an initial assessment by an Adult Social Care Worker.
-Reablement is available to Harrow residents aged 18 and over who meet one or more of the following criteria:
+It's only for people who can regain full or significant independence in the short term.
+Reablement is provided after an initial assessment by an Adult Social Care Worker.
+The service is available to Harrow residents aged 18 and over who:

-• Are feeling frail and in need of support to remain at home or may be deteriorating in health and functional abilities, requiring more support.
+• Are feeling frail and in need of support to remain at home.
+Or may be deteriorating in health and functional abilities, and need more support.

-• Have been discharged from hospital to a temporary residential placement (sometimes called a “step-down” bed) and need help to get back home again.
+• Those discharged from hospital to a temporary placement, sometimes called a “step-down” bed, and need help getting home.

 If you meet either of the following criteria you may be eligible for Reablement:

-• or have changing health and functional abilities which may require an increased level of support at home,
+• Have changing health and functional abilities which may require an increased level of support at home

 If you are suitable for Reablement your existing home care support will be temporarily suspended.
 This will include any financial contribution’s you make towards that care for the duration of the Reablement period.
 The Reablement support will be free of charge.
-People leaving hospital with severe or profound ongoing health or care needs are not suitable for Reablement because it will not help to significantly improve their situation.
+People leaving hospital with severe or profound ongoing health or care needs do not qualify Reablement.
+This is because it will not help to significantly improve their situation.

 The information in these pages is also available as a downloadable brochure: A Guide to Harrow Reablement Service